Title IX Frequently Asked Questions for Students

 How do I decide whether to make a report or file a complaint?
 What’s the difference?

 You can choose to report an incident of sexual assault without filing a formal complaint.
-Making a report simply alerts the college that an incident took place and helps you access support resources you might need.
-When making a report, you can decide whether to give an initial statement to an investigator and not do anything else, or you can move forward with the conduct process at any point during your time as a student.
+Making a report alerts the college that an incident took place and helps you access support resources you might need.
 Filing a formal complaint indicates your desire for the incident to be further investigated and to pursue campus conduct charges against the other party.

-Unless you specifically indicate your desire to make a formal complaint against a specific party, a report will simply remain a report.
-If there is an imminent danger to the person or community, the College must take action regardless of the complainant's wishes.
+If there is an imminent danger to the person or community or a potential pattern of behavior with a Respondent, the College may have to take action regardless of the complainant's wishes.

 Who do I go to if I want to make a report or file a complaint?

-You can report any sexual misconduct concern to the Title IX Coordinator who will work with the appropriate Senior Official to determine next steps.
+You can report any sexual misconduct concern to the Title IX Coordinator who will work with the appropriate Senior Official to assess the next steps.

 Or, you can go directly to the Senior Official for the category of the Respondent.